 Solus Decor Urban Retreat by Jack Dunkley

-Totally new for us and two designers this year was Sintered Stone, a very hard type of Porcelain.
+Totally new for us and two designers this year was sintered stone, a very hard type of porcelain.
 Jack Dunkley used it for the Solus Decor trade stand, Urban Retreat, where it set off the smooth, elegant precast concrete planters and firepits.
 Not only was it used as floor tiles, but on the walls.
 It's well suited to this, as it's dense enough to be used in very thin panels.

 Jack liked it.
 “I'd definitely use it again,” he said.
 “It feels lovely underfoot and, barefoot, it feels soft.”